Emily Barbour, MS 2019

 Shannon Esrich, AMP 2016

 Since graduation, Shannon’s career has shifted in focus but remains rooted in her passions for systems thinking and community service.
-After completing her degree, Shannon moved to Senegal, West Africa where she served in the Peace Corps as a Sustainable Agriculture Specialist focusing on organic gardening and agroforestry projects.
-Upon her return to the US, Shannon was offered a position with Vermont Works for Women, coordinating camps for middle school girls and non-binary youth to learn self-empowerment through carpentry and welding.
-She is now serving the state as a Committee Assistant to the House of Representatives Committee on Education within the General Assembly, a non-partisan position in the Operations department of the Legislative Council.
-Shannon credits her current position to the MS program’s wide variety of classes, which sparked her interest in food policy and regulations and lead to her desire to work for the state and learn more about local politics.
-Regardless of position, Shannon finds her skills from the MS program invaluable, such as being able to consider both a system and its many parts, nonjudmentally understanding opposing perspectives, and never being afraid to dig deeper into the “why’s, how’s and what-if’s” of our world.
+After completing her degree, Shannon moved to Senegal, West Africa where she served in the Peace Corps as a Sustainable Agriculture Specialist.
+Upon her return to the US, Shannon directed camps for middle school girls and non-binary youth to learn self-empowerment through carpentry and welding.
+She then went on to serve in the Vermont State House as a Committee Assistant to the House Committee on Education.
+Currently, Shannon works with The Water Project to help facilitate water, sanitation, and hygiene projects in Sub-Saharan Africa.
+Regardless of position, Shannon continues to find her skills gained from the MS program to be invaluable.
+These include being able to consider both a system and its many parts, nonjudgmentally understanding opposing perspectives, and never being afraid to dig deeper into the “why’s, how’s and what-if’s” of our world.

 Hailey Grohman, MS 2016